Family is supposed to be one of the most important relationships we have in life. But for some families, this may not be the case.

 When your family environment is toxic, it becomes almost impossible to enjoy them, visit them, or involve them in your personal life.
 You feel bad about yourself when you’re around them.

 You stop telling them things about what’s going on in your life when you’re around them.
 You shut down mentally and emotionally when you have to see them or interact with them.

 Blood is thicker than water.
 We’ve all heard it.
 It used to be the motto of many families, and while it could mean something supportive and sweet for a happy and loving family, it takes on a much more sinister meaning when the family in question is toxic.

-If you were born into a family that ran a business that was passed down from generation to generation, you were expected to go into the family business when it was your turn to take over.
-It didn’t matter if you had dreams.
-It didn’t matter if you had talents elsewhere.
-You did what was expected because family is supposed to come first.
+If you are born into a family that runs a business being passed down from generation to generation, you are expected to go into the family business when it’s your turn to take over.
+It doesn’t matter if you have dreams.
+It doesn’t matter if you have talents elsewhere.
+You do what is expected because family is supposed to come first.
 You are less important than the family unit, and what the family says is what goes.

 Things Are Changing

 We have dragged these old ways of thinking out into the light and shone a beam of truth on them.
 We can recognize unhealthy behaviors for what they are now.

 The mother who is overly critical of her daughter when she has children of her own is no longer “trying to help.”
 We understand now that she is controlling and possibly narcissistic.
 If we don’t stop the behavior by calling it out when we see it, we’re doing a disservice to ourselves.